1. Home

 • He supports the Scrum team in the creation of high quality Increments and helps to meet the Definition of Done.

-• He takes care of the Impediments that were discussed, for example, during the stand-up meeting, if the developers cannot remove them on their own.
+• He takes care of the impediments that were discussed, for example, during the stand-up meeting, if the developers cannot remove them on their own.

-• He ensures that the rules are adhered to, organises the various events and is the guardian of the Timebox.
+• He ensures that the rules are adhered to, organises the various events and is the guardian of the timebox.

 • He supports the Product Owner in finding techniques for the effective definition of the Product Goal and Product Backlog Management.